Bilateral relations between Canada and Liberia are cordial.

 Through the Global Peace and Security Fund of the United Nations, Canada has supported peace efforts in Liberia.
 During 2010-2012, $1.2 million has been allocated for projects in Liberia to promote sustainable peace.

-The Canadian International Development Agency (CIDA) has no bilateral aid program in Liberia but the country benefits from Canadian aid through CIDA multilateral and regional programs.
-It also benefits from its partnership program.
+Foreign Affairs, Trade and Development Canada (DFATD) has no bilateral aid program in Liberia but the country benefits from Canadian aid through DFATD’s multilateral and regional programs.
+Liberia also benefits from its partnership program.
 The Canada Fund for Local Initiatives (CFLI), managed by the Canadian Embassy in Abidjan, provides support for community development projects or promoting democracy and human rights initiated by local NGOs.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .